sandepal-org/mq01-ops/README.md

 <img src="./docs/images/diagram10.png" alt="drawing" width="800"/>

 You can see that your new organization doesn't yet have any repositories in it.
-Let's start by adding the `dp01-ops` repository to it.
+Let's start by adding the `mq01-ops` repository to it.

 ---

-## Creating the `dp01-ops` repository
+## Creating the `mq01-ops` repository

-We use a [template repository](https://github.com/dp-auto/dpxx-ops) to create `dp01-ops` in our new organization.
-Forking a template creates a repository with a clean git history, allowing us to track the history of changes to our cluster every time we update `dp01-ops`.
+We use a [template repository](https://github.com/mq-modernization-demo/mq01-ops) to create `mq01-ops` in our new organization.
+Forking a template creates a repository with a clean git history, allowing us to track the history of changes to our cluster every time we update `mq01-ops`.

-<br> Click on [this URL](https://github.com/dp-auto/dpxx-ops/generate) to fork from
+<br> Click on [this URL](https://github.com/mq-modernization-demo/mq01-ops/generate) to fork from
-the `dpxx-ops` template repository:
+the `mq01-ops` template repository:

 <img src="./docs/images/diagram11.png" alt="drawing" width="800"/>

-This screen allows you to define the properties for your copy of the `dp01-ops` repository.
+This screen allows you to define the properties for your copy of the `mq01-ops` repository.

 Specifically:

-* In the `Owner` dropdown, select your newly created organization, e.g. `dporg-xxxxx`
+* In the `Owner` dropdown, select your newly created organization, e.g. `mqorg-xxxxx`
-* In the `Repository name` field, specify `dp01-ops`.
+* In the `Repository name` field, specify `mq01-ops`.
-* In the `Description` field, specify `Operational repository for DataPower`.
+* In the `Description` field, specify `Operational repository for MQ`.
 * Select `Public` for the repository visibility.

 <br> Click on `Create repository from template`: